 There are a number of issues that vary across different localities.
 For example, in different parts of the country there are strong voluntary sector initiatives and collaborative working practices, and in other parts there are very few.
 That presents a real challenge in supporting local services to start thinking about how to provide a more holistic offer to promote genuine child and family wellbeing, when there are perhaps big gaps in the local offer.
 The gaps aren’t the same in different parts of the country, so although there are common problems, they present unique challenges for each site.

-Q: In what way can using the i-THRIVE Grids, the shared decision making tool developed by i-THRIVE, help a service to become more aligned to the THRIVE framework?
+In what way can using the i-THRIVE Grids, the shared decision making tool developed by the i-THRIVE Programme, help a service to become more aligned to the THRIVE Framework?

 When they experience significant challenges or difficult life events some young people will inevitably need more specialist support, but we also know that the needs of most young people can be met within their local community.
 The i-THRIVE Grids help children and young people understand from the outset that there are a wide range of resources available to them, and that not everything works for everyone.
 The skill of the practitioner is key in ensuring that significant mental health needs are not missed.
 We want to ensure that the grids are used in a way that supports evidence-based practice, whilst simultaneously ensuring that they do not negate the need for a comprehensive assessment.

-Q: Which areas of the THRIVE framework do services find challenging?
+Which areas of the THRIVE Framework do services find challenging?

-Q: Can the principles of the THRIVE framework be applied to other populations?
+Can the principles of the THRIVE Framework be applied to other populations?

 During the Getting Advice and Signposting module, I became mindful of the potential for services to inadvertently reinforce the difficulties for marginalised groups in accessing evidence based treatments.
 We all work with diverse populations and face a genuine need to ensure equitable access.
 In striving to be inclusive, it is important to identify potential hidden biases in the services that we’re offering.
 It is crucial that shared decision making does not further marginalise vulnerable groups.
 For example, some vulnerable groups may be at greater risk of opting out of active support or treatment, and whilst that might be ok on the one hand, it could also create significant inequalities.
 We must ensure that everyone’s needs are met and that there are not inequalities in the uptake of support offered – we really do need to work to mitigate against such potential unintended outcomes.
 Ultimately shared decision making does not negate our duty as professionals to ensure everyone has a tailored intervention or approach that we believe will help improve their outcomes.